bobbyhadz/import-value-aws-cdk-cross-stack/README.md

 npx cdk deploy my-cdk-stack
 ```

-4. Open the AWS CloudFormation Console and the stack should be created in your
+4. Open the AWS CloudFormation Console and the stacks should be created in your
    default region

 5. Cleanup